 6 Keep it simple

 Stories are probably the most important property of photographs.
 Often times we think we only can create powerful stories by displaying complex scenes that include twists and get stronger the longer we glare at them.
 The problem with this approach is that instead of having one strong composition it becomes an entangled mess that can’t be unraveled by a neutral observer.
 Therefore keep it simple and focus on fewer subjects that tell a cohesive story.
-This is also the driving force behind the famous quote “if your pictures aren’t good enough you aren’t close enough”.
-Only include what is important to you and and tell your story straight.
+This is also the driving force behind the famous photography quote “if your pictures aren’t good enough you aren’t close enough”.
+Only include what is important to you and tell your story straight.

 7 Be controversial

-It is easy to only present photos that appease to everybody.
-The problem is that you won’t invoke strong emotions with “conform” images.
+It is easy to only present photos that appease everybody.
+The problem is that you won’t invoke strong emotions with “confirm” images.
 I rather have 10 people that absolutely love my pictures and my style than 1000 likes that are shortly forgotten.
 You will only be remembered if you stand out, or as a saying goes you can try to follow in one another’s footsteps, or leave a trail yourself.
 Therefore don’t be intimidated if other people don’t like your style and give in to their lovely advice.
-On the other hand don’t sit on a high horse and justify everything with your personal flavor.
+On the other hand, don’t sit on a high horse and justify everything with your personal flavor.
 Listen to the people you look up to and go your own way.
 Eventually after years of hard work you will find your audience, while all the rivals are indistinguishable in the mainstream boredom.